jenkinsci/saferestart-plugin/CONTRIBUTING.md

 Surely we haven't experienced all of them...
 That's why we want to hear from you.

-Please use GitHub issues if you need to report a bug or request changes/improvements.
+Please use Jenkins Jira if you need to [report a bug](https://www.jenkins.io/participate/report-issue/redirect/#16072) or [request changes/improvements](https://issues.jenkins.io/secure/CreateIssueDetails!init.jspa?pid=10172&issuetype=2&priority=4&components=16072).
 Whenever you report a problem please provide information about:

 * Jenkins version, operating system version, and plugin versions (using the script from ["How to report an issue"](https://www.jenkins.io/participate/report-issue/#Howtoreportanissue-WhatinformationtoprovideforEnvironmentandDescription))
 * Description!